 Setting up the integration

-In order to enable the integration, an admin needs to navigate to the Administration tab > Scroll to the bottom of the screen > And click into the Slack button.
+In order to enable the integration, an admin needs to navigate to the Integrations page, then click the Slack option.

 Then press the Add To Slack button.